welcome to Clearingstelle EEG!

 Support from the energy industry including both plant and grid operators is often important.
 Consequently, their associations may also take part in proceedings of the Clearingstelle.

-The Clearingstelle EEG is commissioned and exclusively funded by the Federal Ministry for the Environment, Nature and Nuclear Safety.
+The Clearingstelle EEG is commissioned and partly funded by the German Federal Ministry for Economic Affairs and Energy.
 The staff of the Clearingstelle EEG consists of an interdisciplinary team of lawyers and engineers with expertise in the field of renewable energies as well as office and IT staff.
 Our office is located in central Berlin, close to Gendarmenmarkt, in Charlottenstrasse 65.

 Please notice that our service is only for grid operators and operators running plants in Germany.